-Look out for Part 2 in which we’ll share the final 25 inspiring women on our list of 50 from around the globe!
+Inspired?
+Read Part 2 in which we share the final 25 inspiring women on our list of 50 from around the globe!

 With grateful thanks to The Pearson WILL Committee: Michelle Hessels, Rushda Khan, Sarah Bacon, Jessica Pentelow, Sophie Thomson, Clare Cox and Helen Wadhwani for compiling this list.